rolandddiaz/jandj-eparcel-template/README.md

 # jandj-eparcel-template
-This is Jono and Johno official neto to eBay Eparcel template created by Don Roland Diaz.
+This is Jono and Johno official neto to eBay Eparcel Template created by Don Roland Diaz.